-The second generation of the Apache Point Observatory Galaxy Evolution Experiment (APOGEE-2) observes the “archaeological” record embedded in hundreds of thousands of stars to explore the assembly history and evolution of the Milky Way.
-In essence, the details as to how the Galaxy evolved are preserved today in the motions and chemical compositions of its stars.
+The second generation of the Apache Point Observatory Galactic Evolution Experiment (APOGEE-2) observes the "archaeological" record embedded in hundreds of thousands of stars to explore the assembly history and evolution of the Milky Way Galaxy.
+The details as to how the Galaxy evolved are preserved today in the motions and chemical compositions of its stars.
 APOGEE-2 maps the dynamical and chemical patterns of Milky Way stars with data from the 1-meter NMSU Telescope and the 2.5-meter Sloan Foundation Telescope at the Apache Point Observatory in New Mexico (APOGEE-2N), and the 2.5-meter du Pont Telescope at Las Campanas Observatory in Chile (APOGEE-2S).

 Key Science Questions